utdallasresearch/ldap-connector/README.md

         /************************************
         * LDAP-Laravel Configuration Options
         *************************************/
-        'login_key' => 'name',          // the key in the login form POST data used as username 'password_key' => 'password',   // the key in the login form POST data used as password
+        'login_key' => 'email',          // the key in the login form POST data used as username 'password_key' => 'password',   // the key in the login form POST data used as password

         'attribute_map' => array(   // Map LDAP attribute => User Model field